bids-standard/bids-website/docs/extensions/process-proposed.md

 \- appropriate parties for the community review step
 \- a collection of experts to help draft the initial BEP document and prepare it for community review.
 Experts are (but not limited to) those of with relevant technical, scientific, or software development skills.

-b) The idea is rejected by the Steering Group and the BEP lead is provided with an explaination as to why the BEP will not be moving forward.
+b) The idea is rejected by the Steering Group and the BEP lead is provided with an explanation as to why the BEP will not be moving forward.

 c) The BEP lead is asked to modify or address topics raised by the Steering Group for a subsequent review.